Granby Field Office – Wildfire Mitigation & Education

 Zone 3 is the remaining area between zone 2 and the property boundary.
 In this zone, the forest should be managed for general forest health.
 Any fuel removed from this zone will further protect the home in the case of a wildfire.

 Maintenance of defensible space is critical to its effectiveness.
 At least annually, homeowners should mow grasses within the first 30 feet of the home; clean leaves, needles and debris from gutters, roof valleys and under decks; and prune back new growth and dead branches to ensure proper spacing of vegetation in all zones.

 The main goal of defensible space is for a wildfire to encounter Zone 2, slow down its rate of movement and decrease its intensity, then encounter Zone 1 where combustible vegetation is minimal.
 Therefore, the wildfire cannot make direct contact with the structure and the wind will move the wildfire without too much destruction to the vegetation.
 Defensible space is not a one time activity; it must be maintained by the homeowner every year as vegetation continues to grow.

-More specifics for each zone can be found in Protecting Your Home from Wildfire: Creating Wildfire-Defensible Zones and by calling the Granby Field Office for more assistance.
+More specifics for each zone can be found in the Home Ignition Zone Guide (2.7 MB PDF) and by calling the Granby Field Office for more assistance.

 Additional Information on making your property more defensible: